LucLop/Rift-Data/README.md

 # Rift-Data

 We are building this project for our latest year in engineering studies at ECE Paris.
-The goal of this project is to build an application which is easy to deploy and that can be sold to e-sports organisations to have some statistics and predictions about the different champions that we can find in league of legends.
+The goal of this project is to build an application which is easy to deploy and that can be sold to e-sports organisations to have some statistics and predictions about the different champions that we can find in League of Legends.

 ## Technologies used